Weald Park Wellness Group

 I am a qualified Aromatherapist and Well-Being Advisor.
 I provide help and treatments to both private and corporate clients.
 I am constantly inspired by the endless bounty nature has to offer us.
 I have always been interested in how this can help us to understand our true essence or self at a deeper level; therefore for our own wellbeing.
 Buddhist meditation and study both relax me and offer great insight into the causes of our suffering as human beings.
 Being outside amongst nature is a comforting and nurturing space in which we can learn to care for ourselves and for the Whole, of which we are part.

-It is a particular approach to Art Therapy where rather than working with clients indoors and with traditional art materials, sessions are outdoors in natural environments.
-Natural materials, specific locations, natural cycles, themes and elements become integral to the work.
+This therapeutic Workshop is outdoors and uses natural materials, specific locations, natural cycles, themes and elements as integral parts of the art making process.
 It is an opportunity to work safely outdoors, and with nature, allowing individuals or client groups to slow down, observe and listen deeply to life itself, and to develop a better understanding of how to cope with personal difficulties.

 Walking The Labyrinth